git-masoud/TextBlaster_Ajdar/Readme.md

 # Text Blaster implementation
 ### (A Multi-Player Touchscreen Typing Game)
 <br/>
-This project is an implementation of Text Blaster: A Multi-player Touchscreen Typing Game that you can find it [here](http://dl.acm.org/citation.cfm?id=2574802&preflayout=tabs)
+This project is an implementation of Text Blaster: A Multi-player Touchscreen Typing Game that you can find the original paper [here](http://dl.acm.org/citation.cfm?id=2574802&preflayout=tabs)
 <br/>